stefco/geco_vm/README.md

-As far as provisioning LIGO tools, I drew inspiration from [DASWG](https://www.vagrantup.com/downloads.html)'s page, from scripts written by Szabi for provisioning his own Debian box, from conversations with people at the observatories, and from the gwpy .travis.yml configuration scripts, which are capable of provisioning an Ubuntu 12.04 installation on Travis CI's servers sufficiently well for gwpy to install properly (though they use source installations, which I avoid for the sake of build speed).
+As far as provisioning LIGO tools, I drew inspiration from [DASWG](https://www.vagrantup.com/downloads.html)'s page, from scripts written by Szabi for provisioning his own Debian box, from conversations with people at the observatories, and from the gwpy .travis.yml configuration scripts.
+There are also plenty of good [instructions](https://wiki.ligo.org/RemoteAccess/WebHome) on various remote access topics on the LIGO wiki.

 ## More information on Vagrant